This Month's Fur Friendly Box Houseplant Subscription Care Guide

 Feeding

-Fertilize Spider Plant Bonnie with a diluted, balanced houseplant fertilizer every 4-6 weeks during the growing season (spring and summer).
-Avoid feeding during the fall and winter when the plant’s growth naturally slows.
+Feed your Hoya 'Lisa' with a diluted, balanced houseplant fertilizer every 4-6 weeks during the growing season (spring and summer).
+Avoid over-fertilizing, as this plant grows steadily even with minimal feeding.

 Care Tips